 Enhanced Voting’s MyBallot and EnhancedBallot are remote ballot marking systems that each operate in a single HTML file.
 MyBallot is a server-side remote ballot marking system, while EnhancedBallot is a client-side system.
 In 2013, MyBallot was first fielded in Oklahoma, where it is hosted on the Amazon Web Services (AWS) cloud computing platform.
 The system imprints voter’s marked ballots with a QR code that integrates with Hart scanners for auto duplication.
 In Virginia, MyBallot is hosted on Microsoft Azure cloud computing service.
 MyBallot was developed with Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters in mind.
 EnhancedBallot is a newer remote ballot marking system, which is currently fielded in several Ohio counties.
 EnhancedBallot is tailored to voters with disabilities; however, voters with disabilities can use their own Audio-Tactile Interface (ATI) to mark their ballots using either system.
 KNOWiNK is the vendor for MyBallot in Virginia and for EnhancedBallot in the Ohio counties.
 Enhanced Voting contracts directly with Oklahoma.

-In 2020, the systems are available only to UOCAVA voters and voters with disabilities — these systems are not available in any jurisdictions to all registered voters.
-KNOWiNK is the vendor for the systems in Ohio and Virginia, while Enhanced Voting has a contract directly with the state of Oklahoma.
+In 2020, the systems were available only to UOCAVA voters and voters with disabilities — these systems were not available in any jurisdictions to all registered voters.
+KNOWiNK was the vendor for the systems in Ohio and Virginia, while Enhanced Voting had a contract directly with the state of Oklahoma.
 Enhanced Voting was instrumental in creating the VotingWorks Accessible Vote-by-Mail system, which is a client-side remote ballot marking system.

 Voters access MyBallot or EnhancedBallot via a website link from their county.
 For authentication purposes, a voter must input personally identifying information, including their first and last name and date of birth.
 The voter must also enter either the last four numbers of their Social Security Number (SSN) or their driver license number — whichever they entered on their application to use the system.
 The voter next selects “Sign in.”